The character list for the manga Cat's Eye.

 - Deadpan Snarker

-- The Determinator: She's very short-sighted, but taking away her glasses only means she can't drive or shoot, not that she can't bite until you bleed.
+- The Determinator: She's very short-sighted, but taking away her glasses only means she can't drive or shoot, not that she can't bite the perps until they bleed.

 - Fair Cop: Very good looking and proud of it.

 - I Want My Beloved to Be Happy: At one point she renounces to Toshio because of this.

 - Lethal Chef: Most of her dishes have laxative effects, and some are potentially lethal.
 On the other hand, she can prepare a good coffee, if she does it with love.
 She never does it with love.

 - Love Triangle: She was in one with Toshio and Hitomi.
 Later in the manga she believes to be in one with Rui and Rui's alter ego as a male member of Cat's Eye.